jsndyks/dump/senseAboutScience/communicatingEvidenceVisually.md

 **Concrete scales** are interesting and were suggested yesterday (balloons) - they seem to have potential:

 > Chevalier, F., Vuillemot, R., & Gali, G. (2013).
-Using concrete scales: A practical framework for effective visual depiction of complex measures.
-IEEE Transactions on Visualization and Computer Graphics, 19(12), 2426-2435.
+Using concrete scales: A practical framework for effective visual depiction of complex measures.  *IEEE Transactions on Visualization and Computer Graphics*, 19(12), 2426-2435.

 There is a fair amount of work on visualization of **Bayesian** stats and reasoning. **Lane Harrison** is good:

 > Ottley, A., Peck, E. M., Harrison, L. T., Afergan, D., Ziemkiewicz, C., Taylor, H. A., ... & Chang, R. (2015).
-Improving Bayesian reasoning: The effects of phrasing, visualization, and spatial ability.
-IEEE Transactions on Visualization and Computer Graphics, 22(1), 529-538.
+Improving Bayesian reasoning: The effects of phrasing, visualization, and spatial ability.  *IEEE Transactions on Visualization and Computer Graphics*, 22(1), 529-538.

 We also discussed **“Text or Words”** and **Prof. Marti Hearst**, Head of School of Information at Berkeley, had plenty of useful things to say at IEEEVIS in 2022.
 Her _“Show it or Tell it?_” keynote on words and graphics is an hour long bu provides an excellent overview.<br/>